Capital hill: Astros, Nats put World Series eyes on pitching

 So do the Nationals in their rotation with Scherzer, Strasburg and Patrick Corbin.
 And even Aníbal Sánchez — all he did lately was take a playoff no-hit bid into the eighth inning.

-No slight to the big hitters here: MVP candidates Alex Bregman and Anthony Rendon, postseason stars George Springer and José Altuve, and top shortstops Trea Turner and Carlos Correa.
+No slight to the big hitters here: José Altuve, the AL Championship Series MVP after his homer beat the Yankees in Game 6 on Saturday night, MVP candidates Alex Bregman and Anthony Rendon, postseason star George Springer and top shortstops Trea Turner and Carlos Correa.

 Not to overlook the young stars on this stage for the first time, rookies like Juan Soto and Yordan Álvarez.

-Yet in an era when teams search for new pitching strategies — witness the Astros’ parade of relievers in the clinching Game 6 of the AL Championship Series against the Yankees on Saturday night — the two clubs left figure to rely heavily on their rotations.
+Yet in an era when teams search for new pitching strategies — witness the Astros’ parade of relievers in the Game 6 of the ALCS — the two clubs left figure to rely heavily on their rotations.

 Fine by Hinch.